Yaakov Shwekey: Concert controversy

 In August 2007, Shwekey and Avraham Fried were slated to headline a major concert in Jerusalem at Teddy Stadium.
 The event was produced by Moshe Ben-Zimra and billed as a commemoration of the 40th anniversary of the reunification of Jerusalem.

 Leading Haredi rabbis, including Rabbi Yosef Shalom Elyashiv, the Gerrer Rebbe, the Belzer Rebbe, Rabbi Aharon Leib Shteinman, Rabbi Shmuel Wosner, and Rabbi Chaim Pinchas Scheinberg signed a ban which appeared in the Haredi press forbidding participation or attendance of the event or similar events.
 Their ban stated that concerts should not be performed in front of both men and women, regardless if there was separate seating.

 Shwekey issued a response that he had already posed the question to Rabbi Ovadia Yosef when an earlier concert featuring him, along with Mordechai Ben David, was also banned.
 Rabbi Yosef responded that there is absolutely no prohibition as long as the event had completely separate seating.
 Neither Shwekey nor Fried pulled out of the concert.

 Notable duet concerts

+In 2000, Shwekey performed a duet with a young Mordechai Shapiro to his song Rachem.
 In July 2019, Shwekey and Omer Adam sang a duet together.
 Yaakov Shwekey headlined a concert together with Shlomi Shabbat at Live Park in Rishon LeZion, Israel and Nokia Arena in Tel Aviv.
 On February 25, 2020, Yaakov Shwekey and Kobi Peretz headlined a concert together at the Pais Arena in Jerusalem.
 Yaakov Shwekey and Ishay Ribo performed together at a recent concert in Israel.
 Yaakov Shwekey and Hanan Ben Ari performed live in Tel Aviv together in 2016.

 Shwekey has been praised for his ability to collaborate with Jewish musicians of various backgrounds and for having the rare ability to reach Jews from all corners of the Jewish world.
 He is widely considered one of the most popular Jewish religious singers in the world today.